A word about digital books

 eBook definition: a book publication made available in digital format.

-I recently published my first eBooks.
-It was quite an undertaking and my maiden voyage into the world of publishing, albeit in electronic format.
 The following is part of an article written by Jordan Wahl, a senior content and SEO specialist with G2.
 As she so eloquently explains, "in this day and age of electronic everything, people love the idea of doing everything from virtually anywhere on any device, including a new way of enjoying one of our favorite leisure time activities, reading."

 How to make an eBook

 It can be overwhelming learning how to make an eBook, but they’re actually fairly easy to put together and promote with a little guidance.